mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399PRO/RK3399Pro_Linux_SDK_Release/Rockchip_RK3399Pro_Linux_SDK_Release_V1.4.1_20201203_EN.md

 ## Overview

-This SDK is based on 3 Linux systems: Buildroot 2018.02-rc3, Yocto Thud 3.0, Debian 9, Debian10,  with Kernel 4.4 and U-boot v2017.09.
+This SDK is based on 3 Linux systems: Buildroot 2018.02-rc3, Yocto Thud 3.0, and Debian10,  with Kernel 4.4 and U-boot v2017.09.
 It is suitable to the development of RK3399Pro EVB and all other Linux products developed based on it.
 This SDK supports NPU TensorFlow/Caffe model, VPU hardware decoding, GPU 3D, Wayland display, QT and other functions.
 For detailed function debugging and interface introduction, please refer to related documents under the docs/ directory in the project.

 ## Main Functions